 This obesity incidence map shows that obesity is a serious epidemic in the U.S.

-- Gynecological and sexual problems: Body fat produces sex hormones which contribute to causing irregular periods and infertility in women and decreased libido and erectile dysfunction in men.
+Body fat produces sex hormones, which contribute to causing irregular periods and infertility in women and decreased libido and erectile dysfunction in men.

 Is obesity considered a disease?

 Obesity was designated as a chronic disease in 2013.
 Chronic disease is defined as conditions that last one year or more and require ongoing medical attention, limit activities of daily living, or both.